-Answer: The companies who are worth partnering with will answer ‘yes’ to each of these as they are interested in product and brand progression, implementing new scientific discoveries, and working with practitioners to propel patient results and practice success.
+Answer: The companies who are worth partnering with will answer ‘yes’ to each of these as they are interested in the product and brand progression, implementing new scientific discoveries and working with practitioners to propel patient results and practice success.

 8) Are they congruent and authentic?

 - a.
 Does the product do what it says it will do?
 Investigate any claims and ask for the evidence those claims are based on.
-Trial the product to ensure it works.
+Try the product to ensure it works.

 b.
-Do they comply with the FDA monograph for naturally derived ingredients such as menthol, camphor, and lidocaine?
+Do they comply with the FDA monograph for active ingredients such as menthol, camphor, and lidocaine?
 There are only a few companies able to make this legitimate claim and it makes all the difference to product effectiveness and trustworthiness.

 c.
-Do they clearly mark instructions on the packaging according to FDA requirements?
+Do they clearly mark instructions on the packaging according to regulatory requirements?

 Answer: Partnering with congruent, authentic brands elevates your practice’s results and perception.
 It’s great for successfully growing an in-practice topical CBD store.